 Phases of Trauma

-In shock, not in a safe place to begin processing the trauma.
+Is in shock, not in a safe place to begin processing the trauma.

-Feel unsafe in their bodies and with others.
+Feeling unsafe in their bodies and with others.

-Struggle to regulate and manage difficult and overwhelming emotions.
+Struggles to regulate and manage difficult and overwhelming emotions.

-Avoid speaking about the trauma because it is emotionally overwhelming.
+Avoids speaking about the trauma because it is emotionally overwhelming.

-Need space to explore grief and mourn the losses from the trauma.
+Needing space to explore grief and mourn the losses from the trauma.

-Creation of a new sense of self and a new future.
+Creating a new sense of self and a new future.

 Redefining meaningful relationships.

-Recognition of victimization, while taking steps toward empowerment and resilience.
+Recognizing their victimization while taking steps toward empowerment and resilience.